 Flash Recovery Area

-The Flash Recovery Area (FRA) is a unified storage location for all recovery related files and activities in an Oracle database.
-By defining one init.ora parameter, all RMAN backups, archive logs, control file autobackups, and datafile copies are automatically written to a specified files system or ASM Disk Group.
+By defining one init.ora parameter, all RMAN backups, archive logs, control file autobackups, and datafile copies are automatically written to a specified file system or ASM Disk Group.

 This option is strongly recommended.
 In RAC environments, the location must be on a cluster file system or shared directory configured through NFS.
 The files that we save here are PERMANENT (multiplexed copies of current controlfile and online redo logs, they can't be deleted) or TRANSIENT (arch log files, dfiles copies, ctrl file copies, etc).

 Ideally you would create this area big enough to save all backups copies, as a minimum it should be large enough to contain archive log files that are not copied to tapes yet.
-You can query the V$RECOVERY_FILE_DEST to know the place.

 To enable Flash Recovery Area (FRA) you just need to specify 2 parameters in the following order: